lafriedel/100-days-of-code/log.md

 **Today's Progress**: Still working with Javascript on freeCodeCamp.
 More work with for loops, nested for loops, while loops.

 **Thoughts:** I'm realizing my logic is there, but my syntax/code isn't correct all the time.
 For example, I had to access a property within an array and I forgot that .hasOwnProperty exists, so I tried accessing it in a different way.
 But at least I knew I had to access it!
 I'm getting there.

+### R1D16: 1/23/18

+**Today's Progress**: Lots more work with Javascript.
+Worked with regular expressions and different array and string methods.

+**Thoughts:** Feeling good.
+But tomorrow starts the Javascript challenges, where one must solve the problems from scratch.
+Aye!
+I will get through it though.